 Biggs deer poaching hearing again continued, county suspension remains

 Oct.
-26—KEYSER, W.Va. — For the fourth time, a hearing has been postponed for defendant Christopher Biggs in West Virginia's largest deer poaching case.
+27—KEYSER, W.Va. — For the fourth time, a hearing has been postponed for defendant Christopher Biggs in West Virginia's largest deer poaching case.

 In January, 223 charges involving at least 27 antlered bucks taken illegally in Mineral, Grant and Hampshire counties in West Virginia from mid-September to late December were filed against Biggs and seven other Keyser residents.